The Truth About Mini-Implants

 Mini Implants aren’t meant to be permanent

-Even though they’re often marketed as a quick and lasting fix, mini dental implants were never really designed to be a permanent solution.
-In the dental world, they’re actually known as transitional implants or small-diameter implants, tools meant to hold things in place temporarily, not long-term.
+Even though they’re often marketed as a quick and lasting fix, mini dental implants were never designed to be a permanent solution.
+In dentistry, they’re considered transitional implants or small-diameter implants, tools intended for temporary support, not long-term function.

 Common misconceptions about mini dental implants